calebjmatthews/cavern-havok-2/conceit.md

   * Hawk: 2 damage to target | Pull target forward 1 space
   * Falcon: 1 damage to target | Push target backward 1 space
   * Swift: 1 damage to target | Bless user with 3 Quick
-  * Vulture: 1 damage to target | 2 more damage to target if In Danger
+  * Vulture: 1 damage to target | 2 more damage to target if it is In Danger
   * Albatros: 1 damage to target and Curse target with 2 Pinned
 * Bulwark: equips barricade, defends self and allies; 18 Health, 2 Speed, 3 Charm
   * Head: Defense granted +2